awslabs/amazon-ecr-credential-helper/README.md

 }
 ```

-This will cause `docker` to use `docker-credential-ecr-login` for all remote registries.
+This configures the Docker daemon to use the credential helper for all Amazon ECR registries.

-To use this helper for a specific ECR registry, use a `credHelpers` section with the name of your ECR registry:
+To use this credential helper for a specific ECR registry, create a `credHelpers` section with the URI of your ECR registry:

 ```json
 {